eosnetworkfoundation/evm-public-docs/cloud/README.md

 > [!NOTE]
 > > **2024-03-07**
 > > EOS Labs recently volunteered to run the public endpoints.
 That means they will become responsible for all list elements above, except for core software development and probably the faucet.

+## Architecture
+The EOS EVM infrastructure is hosted on Amazon Web Services (AWS) and deployed manually.

 ### Environments
 There are currently two environments, a staging environment using the testnet chain and a production environment using the mainnet chain.
 Each environment is deployed to a different Amazon Web Services (AWS) account.